JarodStreck/DAI-2022-SMTP/README.md

 The group contains the recipients and the sender of the mail.
 More importantly, it offers the method generate() that will  generate a mail object with random recipients, a random sender and a randomly selected message.
 The minimum size of a group is 3, 1 sender and 2 recipients.

-If the user did not put enough email addresses in the victims.txt file, the programm will show an error and exit.
+If the user did not put enough email addresses in the victims.txt file, the program will show an error and exit.
 The number of email addresses must be at least 3 times greater than the number of group.

 **Mail**